 Today, Microsoft has fully embraced Agile.
 This is because Agile turned previous approaches on their head, well on their side at least.

 Agile encourages releasing software incrementally, instead of trying to deliver it all at once near the end.
-The diagram above clearly illustrates the fundamental differences between Waterfall and Agile.
+The diagram above clearly illustrates the fundamental differences between Waterfall vs Agile.
 It is this incremental style which that has led to Agile systematically sweeping through the software development landscape.
 So much so, that less than 10% of projects currently use the Waterfall project management approach.